Javed-TechPro/Smart-Store-Sales-Dashboard/README.md

-Here's a short description for the README of your GitHub project based on the mentioned Power BI sales dashboard:

----

-# Store Sales Dashboard in Power BI
+# Smart Store Sales Dashboard in Power BI

 This project demonstrates how to create a **Store Sales Dashboard** in Power BI with visual insights such as sales by category, subcategory, total profit, and best-performing regions or states.